View Betty Lux's Obituary on citizensvoice.com and share memories

 She resided the last few years with grandson, Gary Hollern, wife, Carmen, and their five children, in St. Louis, Mo., prior she lived in Wilkes-Barre.

-She will be greatly missed by her sister, Alyce; grandchildren, Gary, Wend, Cindy and Zach; and her seven great-grandchildren.
+She will be greatly missed by her sister, Alyce; grandchildren, Gary, Wendy, Cindy and Zach; and her seven great-grandchildren.

 In 1985, Betty joined Irem Women's Auxiliary in Dallas and was President from 1993 to 1994.
 A passionate longtime member of Eastern Star, Chapter 58, Harmony, from 1962 to 2020.
 She was also involved with Pennsylvania Association for the Blind and enjoyed selling tickets during the Irem Shrine Circus.
 She loved her church and always cherished the time she spent teaching Sunday school.
 She was thrilled to see some of these children all grown-up this past July.